 Chapters Description Planning a Subsystem This chapter focuses on technical terms and knowledge needed to plan and implement storage array subsystems.
 2. Planning Storage Configurations Plan the storage configuration of your subsystem, using individual disk drives (JBOD), storageset types (mirrorsets, stripesets, and so on), and/or partitioned drives.
 This chapter describes addressing conventions, configuration rules, creating storage profiles, and creating storage maps.
-3. Preparing the host system How to prepare your Sun Solaris host computer to accommodate the HSG80 controller storage subsystem.
+3. Preparing the host system How to prepare your OpenVMS host computer to accommodate the HSG80 controller storage subsystem.
 4. Installing, Configuring the HSG Agent The Agent for HSG for a specific operating system polls the storage.
 5. FC Configuration Procedures How to configure a subsystem that uses Fibre Channel (FC) fabric topology.
 In fabric topology, the controller connects to its hosts through switches.
-A section of this chapter describes the differences and configuration processes for Sun servers and adapters for loop and switch support.
+How to verify that multiple paths exist to virtual disk unit OpenVMS.
 6. Configuration using CLI How-to example of configuring a storage subsystem using the Command Line Interpreter (CLI).
-7. Backup, Clone, Move Data Description of common procedures that are not mentioned elsewhere in this guide.
+7. Backup, Clone, Move Data Description of common procedures that are not mentionely elsewhere in this guide.
 Backing Up Subsystem Configuration Cloning Data for Backup Moving Storagesets